Stephen the Great

 Saint Daniil the Hermit

-In the forests of southern Bukovina lived a well known hermit – Saint Daniil the Hermit.
+In the forest of southern Bukovina lived a well known hermit – Saint Daniil the Hermit.
 This holy man built an unusual hermitage in the rocks and was well knowns thanks to his wisdom.
 In fact the deeds of this man inspired many other people and there appeared more hermits in this locality and quite a few monasteries were founded by them soon after.

 Stephen the Great decided to meet Saint Daniil and to discuss – what should be done next?
 Should Moldavians stop the bloody resistance against Ottomans and submit to them?
 Or should they continue to fight?